Knights Corner: Open source software stack

 The MPSS team learned a few things in doing the first implementations of MPSS and looks forward to discussions with upstream projects about how MIC Architecture should be supported.
 What has been released now will be worthy of a “typical vendor code” label by the community, and Intel will work to upgrade from that.
 Naturally, the recommendation is not to check in the code as it exists today.
 Nevertheless, it is functional and ready for use.
 In fact, it has been being actively used on prototype and pre-production machines for many months already.
 Going forward Intel is looking into to utilizing the Yocto project for the build system, which may make it even easier for those that wish to experiment with and build upon the environment.

 GCC: the basics are in

-Our changes to the GCC tool chain allow it to build the coprocessor’s Linux environment, including our drivers, for either the Knights Ferry prototype or Knights Corner coprocessor.
+The changes to the GCC tool chain allow it to build the coprocessor’s Linux environment, including Intel drivers, for either the Knights Ferry prototype or Knights Corner coprocessor.
 The changes do not include support for Knights Corner vector instructions and related optimization improvements.
 GCC for Knights Corner is really only for building the kernel and related tools; it is not for building applications.
 Using GCC to build an application for Knights Corner will most often result in low performance code due its current inability to vectorize for the new Knights Corner vector instructions.
 Future changes to give full usage of Knights Corner vector instructions would require work on the GCC vectorizer to utilize those instructions’ masking capabilities.
 This is something that requires a broader discussion in the GCC community than simply changing the code generator.